LuComic/terminalnotes/README.md

 # termnotes
 A simple, yet fast and efficient note taking app in your terminal!

-Perks over regular note taking apps:
+## Perks over regular note taking apps:

 - Faster and More Efficient!
-  - Keyboard based workflow
+  - Keyboard based workflow.
-  - Lightweight and uses almost no CPU or RAM
+  - Lightweight and uses almost no CPU or RAM.
-  - Minimalist design for productivity and straight to the point notes
+  - Minimalist design for productivity and straight to the point notes.

 - It's Flexible and Costumizable!
   - Since it's basic python code, you can easily modify and add features to your liking!